 In 2005, with the changes to theological education in the aftermath of the Hind Report (2003), a larger Eastern Region was formed, now including the Diocese of St Albans.
 As the training course for the new region the Eastern Region Ministry Course was formed as an amalgamation of EAMTC with part of the St Albans and Oxford Ministry Course.

 Over the years partnership links were created with the Diocesan Ministry Courses in Norwich and St Edmundsbury.
 Over the course of seven years the responsibility for formation of ordinands became that of ERMC, leaving Reader/LLM training the responsibility of the Dioceses.
-The Reader/LLM training courses of the Dioceses of St Albans, Ely and Norwich work in close partnership with us whilst retaining their separate identity.
+The Reader/LLM training courses of the Dioceses of Ely, Europe, St Edmundsbury, St Albans and Norwich work in close partnership with us whilst retaining their separate identity.

 Despite these changes ERMC looks into the future with confidence.
-In 2016 we established a full-time non-residential pathway to ordination with our first context hub in Bedford.
-This has been a great success and we look forward to set up new hubs in collaboration with our partner dioceses.
+In 2016 we established a full-time non-residential pathway to ordination with our first context hub in Bedford, which subsequently moved to Cambridge.
+We continue to develop courses and pathways in collaboration with our partner dioceses.

 Principals of EAMTC and ERMC